Niclas3/Frog/core/lib/README.md

-# Forg System Libraries
+# Frog System Libraries

-These are the core system libraries of ForgOS.
+These are the core system libraries of FrogOS.

 Where functionality isn't expected in the C standard library,